What is earned value management?

 All the above calculations can be cumulative.

-Think about earned value management as a benchmark for comparisons with the plan or the baseline.
-For effective earned value management, project managers will need to use the following principles:
+Think of earned value management as a benchmark for comparison against the plan or baseline.
+For effective earned value management, project managers can consider the following principles:

 The scope of the project

 Defining the scope of a project is one of the first steps in the process.
-This step is important for EVM, it answers the “what”.
-Often the project scope is defined in the project charter and detailed in the project plan.
-The project scope should incorporate the project baseline.
-This should be sealed and reverted back to as the starting point.
+This step is important for EVM; it answers the ‘what’.
+Often, the project scope is defined in the project charter and detailed in the project plan.
+The project scope incorporates the project baseline, which can then be referred back to as the starting point.

 Detailed project planning and associated budget per phase

-Project planning is also an essential part of EVM.
-With the different tasks of the project broken down, the project manager can define the project milestones and associate KPIs and budget with each section.
-Project planning answers the “when”, “who”, and “how”.
+Project planning is also a basic part of EVM.
+With the different tasks of the project broken down, the project manager can define the project milestones and associate KPIs and a budget with each section.
+Project planning answers the ‘when’, ‘who’ and ‘how’.
 For more granularity, weights of importance can be assigned to the different tasks.
-This will make for more accurate representation of reality when it comes to the EVM calculations.
+This will make the EVM calculations more accurate.

 Actual expenditure on a project